red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/working-with-variables-and-expressions.rst

 Event Member Variables
 ----------------------------------------

-To access the member variables of an event you can use an event reference:
+To access the member variables of an event, you can use an event reference:

 .. code-block:: colang